foldda/charian/README.md

 # Introduction

-Charian (pron. /ka-ri-en/) is an API for encoding structured data to a text string - a process known as serialization.
+Charian (pron. /ka-ri-en/) is an API for encoding structured data to a text string - a process also known as serialization.
 Charian serialization can be used for implementing -

 - **Persistent data storage** - for storing arbitrarily structured data in files or databases as a string;
 - **Distributed computing** - for passing dynamic programming object or data structure in RPC calls as a "string parameter";
 - **Data communication** - for sending complex structured data in a serialized form over the network;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-Charian serialization uses a new, schemaless format called RDA[^1] in its encoding, meaning the process does not require pre-establishing a data model or schema.
-Compared to conventional approaches, Charian's one-size-fits-all approach has many advantages such as being -
+Inside Charian, it uses the new, schemaless RDA[^1] format in the encoding, meaning Charian serialization does not require pre-establishing a data model or schema.
+Compared to conventional approaches, Charian's schemaless, one-size-fits-all approach has many advantages such as being -

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format that uses multiple delimiters that can be dynamically defined and expanded.
 An RDA-encoded string provides an encoded storage space accessible as a multidimensional array.